iv4xr-project/aplib/docs/manual/aplibConcepts.md

 ### Abort action

 Sometimes it is better to just give up on a goal, rather than wasting computing budget on it.
 To allow this, a strategy can include a special action called abort (which can also be guarded).
-If invoked, it will mark the top-level goal-tree as failed.
-The goal is the detached from then agent.
+If invoked, it will mark the current goal as being failed.
+Note that this does not necessarily mean that the topgoal will fail as well.
+E.g. if the topgoal is g = **FIRSTof**(g1,g2), if g1 fails, g2 might still succeed and hence still solving g.

 ### Persistent action